Foreign Knowledge

 scan0001

-Birding Advice: Back at the hotel I went for a walk, leather hat on my head, binoculars round my neck.
-An old man came cranking along slowly on a bicycle, swung his leg high up over the saddle and dismounted next to me.
+Good Birding Advice: Back at the hotel I went for a walk, leather hat on my head, binoculars round my neck.
+An old man came cranking along slowly on a bicycle, swung his right leg high up over the saddle and dismounted next to me.

-‘Ah!’ he said, ‘I can see you are English.’
+‘Ah!’ he said,‘I can see you are English.’
 I didn’t contradict him.
 ‘You are looking for buds,’ he said, also in a way that made me not argue.
 ‘There are no buds here,’ he said emphatically.
-‘If you want to see buds you must go to the west, to the impenetrable forest.
+‘If you want to see buds you must go to the west, to the Impenetrable Forest.
 There are many buds there.’
-And he put his left foot on the pedal, gave a push and, swinging his right leg high over the saddle, wobbled off.
+After I thanked him for this sage advice he put his left foot on the pedal, gave a push and, swinging his right leg high over the saddle, wobbled off.
 After a few yards he had a thought, slowed, swung off in the same elaborate dismount and came back to me: ‘But in this hotel over here you can see some peacocks in the garden,’ he informed me re-assuringly.

 ‘Ah, thank you sir.
 Thanks very much,’ I said, wishing him well and thinking of Kenya’s 1100 species of birds – eleven percent of the world’s total.
 The USA has about 900, and the UK about 600.
 He was a character a bit like this: